CARV-ICS-FORTH/disquawk/doc/user_manual.md

     * Cheney
     * Lisp2
     * Lisp2Generational
-  However at the moment only Cheney is working properly.

-  To change the Garbage collector you have to modify the build.properties file **and** build-*.properties file the of the architecture you want to target.
+  To change the Garbage collector you have to modify the build.properties file **and** build-*.properties file of the architecture you want to target.

+### Romizing programs (a.k.a. creating *.suite files) ###

+  First compile the *.java files as usual.
+Then using retrotranslator transform them to 1.4 classes.
+Next, preverify them using the preverify tool.
+Finally, invoke the romized (through the builder) to produce the final suite file out of the *.class files.